 But not all are qualified for walking the catwalk or modeling for top list fashion agencies like Ford, Elite Management or IMG. ( These you can find in NYC, among other major cities).

 If you are not of this type, don’t despair!
 Here are a few other opportunities with Connecticut modeling agencies to consider.

 Teens and women in modeling of all ages can consider doing commercial work.

 The requirements are somewhat relaxed as far as height, age and body type is concerned.

 For instance, you can be a female teenager between ages 13 and 15 who is 5’2″ and a bit out of shape.
-You’d be perfect for a fitness ad or diet remedies, etc.
+You’d be perfect for fitness ads or diet remedies, etc.

 There is also a market nowadays for senior models in a variety of posing lifestyle situations from vitamins to selling healthcare.

 In your commercial model portfolio, think lifestyle type pictures.
 Practice posing naturally and just being yourself.
 Even an acting class might help you prepare for this type work.